marcathw/Abalone-Ring-Prediction-Regression-Model-Deployment-in-Machine-Learning-with-Python/README.md

-# 🐚 Abalone Age Prediction Using Linear Regression and FastAPI
+# 🐚 Abalone Ring Prediction Using Linear Regression and FastAPI

 This project predicts the rings of abalone based on physical measurements using a Linear Regression model.
 The solution is deployed as a RESTful API using FastAPI, allowing users to send input features and receive predictions in real time.